Henry Ford College logo

 Key Highlights

-• Established in 1938, with a legacy spanning over eight decades of community education.
+• Established in 1938 as a public community college, with a legacy spanning over eight decades.

-• Accredited by the Higher Learning Commission, ensuring high standards of academic quality.
+• Accredited by the Higher Learning Commission, ensuring high standards of education.

-• Located on a 75-acre suburban campus in Dearborn, Michigan.
+• Located on a 75-acre suburban campus in Dearborn, Michigan, providing a conducive learning environment.

 Timeline